Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - The Tigers and their opponents have combined to hit the over eight times in their last 10 games with a total.

-- The Tigers have one win against the spread in their last two chances.
+- The Tigers have won one of their last two games against the spread.

 Discover More About This Game